pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

 be handled a little differently.
 Metadata Segments in Pravega are Table Segments that hold metadata about all other "non-metadata" Segments, which include the internal Segments as well as the User Segments.
 Metadata about these Metadata Segments themselves, are stored in Pravega System Journals.
 More details about the why and how part of Journals can be found in this PDP [here](https://github.com/pravega/pravega/wiki/PDP-34-(Simplified-Tier-2)#why-slts-needs-system-journal).
-Pravega Journals, is concretely what we would be attempting to update as part of the recovery procedure in this document.
+Pravega System Journals, is concretely what we would be attempting to update as part of the recovery procedure in this document.

 Please note that the steps outlined below are in continuation to the ones outlined as part of the recovery procedure described [here](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md).